LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

 Installation and Configuration
 ==============================

-This chapter describes how to install, configure and uninstall SimulatorToFMU.
+This chapter describes how to install, configure, and uninstall SimulatorToFMU.

 Software requirements